 Here’s an email from a reader that epitomizes this topic.

-Note just how important having a tight collar undershirt of good quality is to some guys:
+Note just how important having a tight-neck undershirt of good quality is to some guys:

 I like to wear white crew neck t-shirts but i have had trouble finding ones that fit my needs.

 The thing I require most is that the t-shirt is clearly visible.